zjyhjqs/NumLockMac/ReadMe.md

 The initial state is Number mode.
 Press the NumLock key (`Clear`) to toggle the state.

+# Notice

+The `F18` is used for switching the `NumLock` to prevent double switch in some apps. e.g. Windows RDP

 # Known issues:

 1. Cannot use with `Karabiner-Elements`: [Why?](https://github.com/pqrs-org/Karabiner-Elements/issues/2560#issuecomment-751698700)